kujtimiihoxha/plis/README.md

 # Plis
 Plis is an application that makes it easier for programmers to create `generators` or`cli tools` for boilerplate code.
-Plis uses a very simple approach to create generators all the hard work is done behind the scene from plis you only need to use the API provided by plis and you are good to go.
+Plis uses a very simple approach to create generators, all the hard work is done behind the scene from plis you only need to use the API provided by plis and you are good to go.
-## Installing plis.
+## Installing Plis.
 If you have go installed you can install plis just by runing:
 ```bash
 go install github.com/kujtimiihoxha/plis